stackbit-projects/ultra-primrose-9dd8f/content/posts/numpy-and-pandas-numerical-data-types.md

 <cite>Float32 turn out to be fastest.</cite>

 Float is faster than integer for this test, but [Float16 is really slow](https://stackoverflow.com/questions/15340781/python-numpy-data-types-performance) compared to the rest.
 Why?
 It turns out that float 16 are not supported natively by most processors (What they actually did are emulating float16-like behavior).

+Memory
+In Python, float data type use more memory than int which is make sense.